po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/03-Day/03-Day-LessonPlan.md

   * **Boot Camp Pointers**

-    * Students are routinely challenged during class and homework assignments.
+    * Students are routinely challenged during class and Challenge assignments.
 Remind them that they’re not alone through the grind!
 Ask them to rely on their support systems more readily as they start reaching the second phase of the program.

   * **This Week: Server-Side APIs**

     * Walk through the learning objectives for the week with your class.
-These are the things they should expect to know by the end of the unit.
+These are the things they should expect to know by the end of the module.

   * **This Week's Assignment**

-    * Use the assignment description from the unit overview to talk through the different requirements and how they align with the concepts learned throughout the module.
+    * Use the assignment description from the module overview to talk through the different requirements and how they align with the concepts learned throughout the module.

   * **Career Connection**

-    * Use this slide to speak to you students will use the unit’s content in their careers going forward.
+    * Use this slide to speak to you students will use the module's content in their careers going forward.
 It will help provide much-needed context.
 For many developers, server-side APIs are an integral piece of their day-to-day functions.
 Take a moment to talk about how you may have used them at work.

-    * Remember that students will also be using dynamically created HTML and CSS in their homework assignment this week, so you can feel free to talk about that as well.
+    * Remember that students will also be using dynamically created HTML and CSS in their Challenge assignment this week, so you can feel free to talk about that as well.

   * **Where do web applications live?**